-To use this new format you need to define the plotfile element in the Output section of the FEBio input file.
+To define the contents of the plotfile you need to define the plotfile element in the Output section of the FEBio input file.

 <plotfile type="febio" [file="name.xplt"]/>

 The file attribute is optional and allows the user to define the file name of the plotfile.
 If this attribute is omitted, FEBio will use a default file name for the plotfile.